dechamps/FlexASIO/BACKENDS.md

 "ASIO host".

-The following architecture diagram shows the entire audio path, from the ASIO host application (e.g. Cubase) to the hardware audio device:
+The following architecture diagram shows the entire audio path, from the ASIO host application (e.g. Cubase) to the hardware audio device (arrows represent the direction of audio streaming in the playback direction):

 [![FlexASIO architecture diagram][diagram]][diagram]